HaloScape

 From Awareness to Prevention

+The science of stress has evolved from "avoid stress" to "understand your load."
 By pairing physiologic signals with self-perception, HaloScape helps users and clinicians identify who is coping efficiently and who may be quietly overreaching.

 The Stress Index tells you how your body is coping; perceived stress tells you how your mind is interpreting that reality.
-Health isn’t about eliminating stress, it’s about knowing which part of you is carrying it.
+Health isn't about eliminating stress — it's about knowing which part of you is carrying it.